alphagov/paas-tech-docs/source/documentation/deploying_services/sqs.md

 - `full`, the default, full access permissions
-- `producer` is appropriate for an app which will be sending messages to the queue, but doesn't need to be able to read or delete messages.
+- `producer` is appropriate for an app which will be sending messages to the queue, but does not need to be able to read or delete messages.
-- `consumer` is appropriate for apps which will be reading and possibly deleting messages, but don't need to be able to send messages to the queue.
+- `consumer` is appropriate for apps which will be reading and possibly deleting messages, but do not need to be able to send messages to the queue.

 You can use the [app's manifest](https://docs.cloud.service.gov.uk/deploying_apps.html#deploying-public-apps) to bind an SQS queue to the app (with default `full` permissions only).